Fsu0413/QtCompile/library/999-Misc/002-Current build status.md

 Note:
 OpenSSL 1.1.1 series on Windows is only for Qt 5.12 series.
 For Qt 5.13 onwards we are using SChannel.
 MinGW builds is "-shared-and-static" so no need to build a seprate static version.
+There are no builds of macOS since we are using SecureTransport.

 | OpenSSL Version | Platform | Build Host | Compiler Version | Architecture | Variant |
 |-|